Japanese beetle: Life cycle

-Control
+Pest control

-Phenological models might be useful in predicting the timing of presence of larvae or adults of the Japanese beetle.
+Phenological models might be useful in predicting the timing of the presence of larvae or adults of the Japanese beetle.
 Model outputs can be used to support the timely implementation of monitoring and control actions against the pest, thus reducing its potential impact.

-Owing to its destructive nature, traps have been invented specifically to target Japanese beetles.
+Owing to their destructive nature, traps have been invented specifically to target Japanese beetles.
 These comprise a pair of crossed walls with a bag or plastic container underneath and are baited with floral scent, pheromone, or both.
-However, studies conducted at the University of Kentucky and Eastern Illinois University suggest beetles attracted to traps frequently do not end up in the traps, instead, they land on plants in the vicinity and cause more damage along the flight path and near the trap than may have occurred if the trap were not present.
+However, studies conducted at the University of Kentucky and Eastern Illinois University suggest beetles attracted to traps frequently do not end up in the traps; instead, they land on plants in the vicinity and cause more damage along the flight path and near the trap than may have occurred if the trap were not present.

 During the larval stage, the Japanese beetle lives in lawns and other grasslands, where it eats the roots of grasses.
 During that stage, it is susceptible to a fatal disease called milky spore disease, caused by a bacterium called milky spore, Paenibacillus (formerly Bacillus) popilliae.
-The USDA developed this biological control and it is commercially available in powder form for application to lawn areas.
+The USDA developed this biological control, and it is commercially available in powder form for application to lawn areas.
 Standard applications (low density across a broad area) take from two to four years to establish maximal protection against larval survival, expanding through the soil through repeated rounds of infection.
 Control programs based on milky spore disease have been found to work most efficiently when applied as large-scale treatment programs, rather than by isolated landowners.
 Bacillus thuringiensis is also used to control Japanese beetle populations in the same manner.

-On field crops such as squash, floating row covers can be used to exclude the beetles, but this may necessitate hand pollination of flowers.
-Kaolin sprays can also be used as barriers.
+On field crops such as squash, floating row covers can be used to exclude the beetles, but this may necessitate hand pollination of the flowers.
+Kaolin sprays can also be used as barriers and have been shown to be as effective as standard pesticides programs.